Bob-Richard/Domain-independent-Wireless-Handwriting/README.md

 # 4. Citation
 Our article has been published as Access area on IEEE Xplore.<br>
+If you find our work helpful for your research, we would really appreciate it if you could cite the following paper.
 ```text
 @ARTICLE{11024134,
   author={Wang, Yuxin and Tian, Yafei and Peng, Rui},